 These guidelines clarify that cities should abandon minimum lot size, owner-occupancy, design, and parking requirements.
 Nonetheless, Eugene’s city council has done nothing to loosen existing restrictions on just these items.

-On the contrary, the Council actually voted to prohibit ADU construction in the Chambers and Jefferson Westside special area zones.
+On the contrary, the Council actually voted to restrict ADU construction in the Chambers and Jefferson Westside special area zones.
 The City’s only real constructive action to date has been to drop certain zoning restrictions on ADUs.

 City fees, including System Development Charges–read more about SDCs here–remain prohibitive.
 From 2014-17, the City of Eugene issued permits for an average of 2 ADUs per year.
 Bend homeowners are building hundreds of them.
 Clearly, existing regulations do not encourage homeowners to construct tiny homes on their lots.

-Over the coming months, the city will enter “Phase 2” of its discussions on ADUs.
+At a yet-to-be-determined point, the city will enter “Phase 2” of its discussions on ADUs.
 Further progress is to be hoped for, but the Council’s work to date doesn’t inspire much confidence.